ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

   This tutorial does not get into securing SSH, at minimum you should configure the VM to only use Public/Private keys.
 The VM deployed in this tutorial is CentIS and read up their [Securing SSH](https://wiki.centos.org/HowTos/Network/SecuringSSH) documentation.
   {:tip}

-  If you do not want to configure SSH into the VM, set the `allow_ssh` variable in the Terraform to false.
+  In vCloud Director you can `Launch Web Console` or `Launch VM Remote Console` from the card of the VM.
+If you prefer to use that facility to access the VM and do not want to configure SSH directly into the VM, set the `allow_ssh` variable in the Terraform to false.
+You can also toggle it as needed and re-apply the plan in Schematics.
   {:tip}

   ```graphql